bnadji/BAlert/README.md

 ### `BAlert.getSize()` Method
 ---
 The `getSize(elm)` is a general purpose method.
 It returns an array of two numbers **[width, height]** that represent the width and height of the browser element `elm` in pixels.
 If `elm` is omitted, alert box element is assumed.

 ### `BAlert.getPosition()` Method
 ---
-The `getPosition(elm)` is a general purpose method.
-It returns an array of two numbers **[left, top]** that represent the distance (in pixels) of the upper left corner of the browser element `elm` from the left edge and top edge of the window respectively.
+The `getPosition()`  returns an array of two numbers **[left, top]** that represent the distance (in pixels) of the upper left corner of the alert box from the left edge and top edge of the window respectively.
-If `elm` is omitted, alert box element is assumed.

 ### `BAlert.getCenterPosition()` Method
 ---
-The `getCenterPosition(elm)` is a general purpose method.
-It returns an array of two numbers **[x, y]** that represent the distance (in pixels) of the center of the browser element `elm` from the left edge and top edge of the window respectively.
+The `getCenterPosition()`  returns an array of two numbers **[x, y]** that represent the distance (in pixels) of the center of the alert box from the left edge and top edge of the window respectively.
-If `elm` is omitted, alert box element is assumed.

 ### `BAlert.getStructure()` Method
 ---